DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Https encrypted tunel ends with it, so that the traffic can be analyzed and dealt with based on the settings in `Caddyfile`.

-By default, Caddy passes through Host header and adds X-Forwarded-For for the client IP.
-This means that 90% of the time a simple config is all that is needed for https secured reverse proxy to work.
+Caddy with its build in https and and sane config approach allows a simple config to just work.

 ```
 whatever.example.com {